Procedures We Offer

 Local anesthesia, sometimes referred to as regional anesthesia, numbs only the areas of the body that are to be effected by a surgery or procedure.
-With dentistry, local anesthesia is used for most procedures, such as fillings, implants, inlays, and root canals, among other things.
+With dentistry, local anesthesia is used for most procedures, such as fillings and root canals, among other things.
 Local anesthesia allows the patient to remain awake and alert without feeling any of the pain associated with the procedures.

 How does it work?

 Local anesthesia works by numbing the nerves of the area to be worked on.
 It blocks the nerve impulses of the area.
 It is applied either through a topic solution or, more commonly, a syringe injection.